dmarx/obsidian_vault/Space of Positive Definite Matrices.md

 #### Geometric Structure

-The geometric structure of $\mathcal{P}_n$ is characterized by its Riemannian metric, which defines how distances and angles are measured on the manifold.
+The geometric structure of $\mathcal{P}_n$ is characterized by its [[Riemannian Metric]], which defines how distances and angles are measured on the manifold.
 This metric is crucial for understanding the optimization paths and outcomes of algorithms that operate on the manifold.
-The Riemannian geometry of $\mathcal{P}_n$ enables the definition of geodesics (shortest paths), which play a key role in optimization and statistical analysis on the manifold.
+The Riemannian geometry of $\mathcal{P}_n$ enables the definition of [[Geodesics]] (shortest paths), which play a key role in optimization and statistical analysis on the manifold.

 #### Applications in Machine Learning and Optimization

 - **Covariance Estimation:** In statistics and machine learning, estimating the covariance matrix of a distribution is a fundamental task.
 When ensuring that the estimated matrix remains positive definite (and thus a valid covariance matrix), optimization is naturally performed over $\mathcal{P}_n$.

-- **Kernel Methods:** In kernel-based learning algorithms, such as Support Vector Machines (SVMs) and Gaussian Processes, the kernel matrix (Gram matrix) is required to be positive definite to ensure the validity of the induced feature space.
+- **[[Kernel]] Methods:** In kernel-based learning algorithms, such as [[Support Vector Machines]] (SVMs) and [[Gaussian Processes]], the kernel matrix ([[Gram Matrix]]) is required to be positive definite to ensure the validity of the induced feature space.
 Optimization and regularization techniques may involve operations within $\mathcal{P}_n$ to maintain this property.

-- **Neural Networks:** Certain types of neural network layers, such as those performing Mahalanobis distance computations for metric learning, involve learning a positive definite matrix as part of the model parameters.
+- **Neural Networks:** Certain types of neural network layers, such as those performing [[Mahalanobis Distance]] computations for metric learning, involve learning a positive definite matrix as part of the model parameters.

 ### Challenges and Techniques